joelcancela/Yu-Gi-Oh_Sky.js/README.md

 Yu-Gi-Oh_Sky.js is a JS script used to display the Yu-Gi-Oh! cards that I own listed on a MySQL database.

+## Features
+* Search a card by name (english or french) or description
+* Sort cards by name, ATK, DEF, level, quantity owned, card type
+* Filter cards by card type (monster, spell, trap), monster types, family, ATK, DEF, level, quantity and property
+* See the description of a card (in french)
+* See related cards for a card

 ## Disclaimer

 **Yu-Gi-Oh!** is a trademark of Kazuki Takahashi, Konami © 1996-2017.